minprog/adventure/more/index.md

 To do this:

-- you must implement a new `Item` class that represents objects within the game (it should be obvious that it would not be advisable to name a class `Object`, hence the alternative that we propose here).
+- You must implement a new `Item` class that represents objects within the game (it should be obvious that it would not be advisable to name a class `Object`, hence the alternative that we propose here).
 Place it in its own file `item.py`.

-- then you should add variables such that each `Room` object can "contain" or point to several `Item` objects.
+- Then you should add variables such that each `Room` object can "contain" or point to several `Item` objects.
 And, because a game item cannot only reside in a given room, but also be picked up and kept by the player, you should also create a place in the `Adventure` class to contain `Item` objects.

-- then you need to make sure objects are loaded from the data file and place into the correct initial rooms after loading.
+- Then you need to make sure objects are loaded from the data file and place into the correct initial rooms after loading.

-- and finally, you can implement user interface code for items, in particular by modifying the `LOOK` command and implementing `TAKE` and `DROP` commands.
+- And finally, you can implement user interface code for items, in particular by modifying the `LOOK` command and implementing `TAKE` and `DROP` commands.
 But, note that you should always call methods on the `Adventure` class to do these actions!
 Do not directly manipulate elements (variables) from that class or from other classes.

 And to test, don't forget to load the Crowther map:

     $ python adventure.py Crowther

-## Step 8: Conditional movement
+## Step 9: Conditional movement

 Having objects in possession can allow your player to move to different rooms than without those objects, which opens up possibilities not seen before (like winning!).
 This is encoded in the Crowther data file.
 For example, room 9 has the following connections: